owlstead/RNG-BC/README.md

 It may be easier to detect how many bits are identical once comparison fails for the Optimized Simple Discard method; the number of regenerated bits are a clear indication.
 As this only leaks information about the *rejected* bits of a candidate this is unlikely to provide any advantage to an adversary.

-RNG-BC-Z
+RNG-BC-z
 ===

-RNG-BC-$z$ is a generalization of the Optimized Simple Discard method for different word sizes.
-If $z = m$ then RNG-BC-$z$ is identical to the Simple Discard Method and no optimization takes place.
-If $z = 1$ then RNG-BC-$z$ is identical to the Optimized Simple Discard method.
+$\text{RNG-BC-}z$ is a generalization of the Optimized Simple Discard method for different word sizes.
+If $z = m$ then $\text{RNG-BC-}z$ is identical to the Simple Discard Method and no optimization takes place.
+If $z = 1$ then $\text{RNG-BC-}z$ is identical to the Optimized Simple Discard method.

-Depending on the speed of the PRNG is may be more useful to group $z$ bits together to perform the comparison operation.
+Depending on the speed of the RNG it may be more useful to group $z$ bits together to perform the comparison operation.
 This has the disadvantage that - on average - it will require more bits to be generated.
 However, generally computers are optimized to operate on bytes - i.e. $z = 8$ - or machine specific words.
-This means that RNG-BC-8 is likely to be faster than RNG-BC-1 on most systems.
-It does greatly simplify the code and reduces the code size.
+Using a larger value for $z$ does simplify the code and reduces the code size.

 Performance tests
 ===